Trumpeter TBM-3S2 Avenger model kit in 1/32 scale (conversion) by Meindert de Vreeze.

 Leave the bomb bay doors for later assembly.
 Part #H9 fit is not clear and was not fitted.

-The cowling for this variant has a
+The cowling for this

 straight aft edge; add some thin card to the kit part.